oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 2. **Placing conditions on the elements of nested arrays**

-Write a query that returns the details of users in USA who have watched at least one episode of show 16 after 2021-04-01.
+Write a query that returns the details of users in USA who have watched at least one episode of show 16 after 2022-04-01.

 **Query 2 a:**
 ````
 <copy>
-select *
+select * as cnt
 from stream_acct u
-where u.acct_data.country = "USA" and
+where u.info.country = "USA" and
-exists u.acct_data.contentStreamed[$element.showId = 16].seriesInfo.episodes[$element.date > "2021-04-01"]
+exists u.info.shows[$element.showId = 16].seriesInfo.episodes[$element.date > "2022-04-01"]
 </copy>
 ````

 In this example, the path expression after the `exists` operator drills down to the deepest arrays and applies filtering at 2 levels.
 The first `$element` variable iterates over the shows of each user and the `$element.showId = 16` condition selects the show with id 16.
-The second `$element` variable iterates over the episodes of that show and the condition selects the episodes with a date after 2012-04-01.
+The second `$element` variable iterates over the episodes of that show and the condition selects the episodes with a date after 2022-04-01.

 **Index Used:**